 Merrow CE Infant School – where children matter most

 At Merrow CE Infant School we plan and teach a creative and engaging curriculum.
 We are determined to provide the best quality teaching and learning for every child.
-We plan a full and rich curriculum which we feel meets the needs of our children, including a mastery approach.
+We plan a full and rich curriculum which we feel meets the needs of our children.
 The curriculum is designed to enable everyone to achieve an excellent academic start in a creative, fun and hands-on environment.

-As a Church of England school, we aim to promote Christian and British values in everything we do and this is an important part of our ethos.
+As a Church of England school, we aim to promote Christian values in everything we do and this is an important part of our ethos.

 At the heart of our curriculum is a strong, in-depth knowledge of each and every child.
-Planning the curriculum starts with knowing the class, knowing where each child is, knowing where the gaps are, and what the next steps are.
+Planning the curriculum starts with knowing the class, knowing where each child is, knowing where the gaps are, and what the next steps are through regular assessments

 We are committed to fostering a love of learning; we want our children to be enthused and inspired in their learning, their play and their interactions with each other.